PySCo: A fast Particle-Mesh $N$-body code for modified gravity simulations in Python: Results

 The first benchmark focuses on the time required to compute a single time step, as shown in Fig.~\ref{fig:scaling_solvers}.

 In a simulation with $512^3$ particles and cells, the computation takes between 15 to 25 seconds on a single CPU for the various solvers, with the multigrid solver being the fastest and the FULL\_FFT solver being the slowest.
-Given that around 200 time steps are typically needed, a full simulation would take approximately one CPU hour.
-The force computation using a 7-point gradient from the gravitational potential grid contributes minimally to the overall runtime.
+The force computation using a seven-point gradient from the gravitational potential grid contributes minimally to the overall runtime.
 Since the multigrid solver outperforms FFT\_7pt with similar accuracy, the latter will not be used in the remainder of the paper.

 Fig.~\ref{fig:scaling_strong} illustrates the strong scaling efficiency of \pysco's FFT and multigrid solvers.

 The scaling improves as the number of cells increases, suggesting that the workload per CPU becomes more efficient with larger grids.
 For smaller grids ($n_{\rm cells} = 128^3$), the multithreading is less effective, whereas for larger grids ($n_{\rm cells} = 1024^3$), multigrid reaches an efficiency of roughly 90\% with 64 CPUs.
 Overall, multigrid consistently exhibits better efficiency than FFTW